December 07, 2016

 Our platform supports a full suite of APIs that help you track, inspire, and engage your user base.
 From 24/7 activity tracking to workout recording to supporting hundreds of devices, our inherently social platform helps you build applications that deliver both performance and fun.
 Individuals and companies of all sizes have built apps and ecosystems encompassing the data our users have come to love and rely upon as they continue their fitness journey.
-The platform also powers our entire suite of apps in MapMyRun, MapMyRide, MapMyHike, MapMyWalk, and Under Armour Record.
+The platform also powers our entire suite of apps in MapMyRun, MapMyRide, and MapMyWalk.

 So now it’s your turn.
 The time has come to revolutionize fitness.
 We are working on helping athletes today prepare for tomorrow.
 We want you to build for the future with a platform that is always one step ahead of the game.